bazelbuild/bazel/site/docs/multiplex-worker.md

 ## Overview

-We add two layers between the Bazel server and the worker process.
+There are two layers between the Bazel server and the worker process.
 For certain mnemonics that can run processes in parallel, Bazel gets a `WorkerProxy` from the worker pool.
 The `WorkerProxy` forwards requests to the worker process sequentially along with a `request_id`, the worker process processes the request